ParkerICI/flow-analysis-tutorial/README.md

 # Normalization

+*Warning: the sample dataset is pretty massive.
+If you are having trouble normalizing data on your machine, the normalization results for this tutorial are located in the XXX folder*

 The sensitivity of a CyTOF machine changes between different days (due to tuning) as well as during a single run due to variations in detector performance.
 To correct for this problem, [this](https://www.ncbi.nlm.nih.gov/pubmed/23512433) publication introduced the use of polystirene beads that can be used as a reference synthetic standard (the beads are commercially available from [Fluidigm](https://www.fluidigm.com/))

 The normalization algorithm works by identifying a reference intensity for the beads channel and then applying a correction factor to the data so that the intensity at every specific time matches the reference intensity